Kootut teokset | Samlade skrifter | Selected Works

 Least of all do I wish to touch upon the constitution of our government; I revere our solemnly confirmed fundamental laws; I do not wish to criticize those that concern our moral actions under divine and natural law, nor those that by the dispensation of nature distinguish between mine and yours; and finally I hold sacred that which has been found necessary in order to maintain a society and must therefore remain invariable in all societies and every epoch.
 But if we suppose all of these in their simplicity to be quite unalterable, there remain an incredible number of economic and political laws and regulations in Sweden that I, as a free Swedish man, may venture to discuss with the best of intentions, not with the aim of finding fault with them, still less of overturning them, but merely in order to give those who hold power some reason to consider this important subject, as to whether they could be reduced or completely repealed.

-On this globe there are societies that possess very few or no such98 laws at all, having left all this in the hands of nature, and we realize with astonishment that they have reached the height of blessedness that may in temporal terms be desired for any country.
+On this globe there are societies that possess very few or no such laws at all, having left all this in the hands of nature, and we realize with astonishment that they have reached the height of blessedness that may in temporal terms be desired for any country.
 We find on the contrary that we have by legislation sought to determine almost every step that a subject has to take, defined every branch of industry with great ingenuity, divided them into separate categories, sometimes given support to one and sometimes another, set values on commodities, and, among other things, on pains of heavy fines persuaded ourselves to believe that five mark of copper in tiny bits is equivalent to nine in larger pieces and have by all such means woven so many and such fine threads through society that the inhabitants in their movements have become trapped in them to such an extent that no human being would be able to unravel them except in the way that the Gordian knot was undone, namely by cutting through the whole bundle of bonds.
 It then happened that some trade that was released in that manner wished to distance itself from the others that were still entangled, which led to a spate of new concerns to get this one woven in again as soon as possible, on a different pattern, before it brought the whole of society tumbling down.

 What has been the result of all this?
 Well, our trades are to a large extent in monopolistic fetters, which in some promote extravagance and indolence, in others stifle enterprise and drive people to desperation, making some suicidal.
-We infringe the law of the state and consequently that of God, wounding consciences99 by breaches of the law.
+We infringe the law of the state and consequently that of God, wounding consciences by breaches of the law.
 We have been provided with so many economic regulations that a lifetime does not suffice to absorb them.
 Perhaps we have so many lawsuits so that they will never cease – a good source of income for public prosecutors, ombudsmen, judges and lawyers.
 There would be busy hands in every government department, even if they were twice as numerous as they are now.
 An ardent desire, indeed a proficiency in making laws for almost every casus specialis.

 But what else?
 Well, we have become underpopulated without war and plague, hungry without years of bad harvests and destitute with the most productive mines.
 And that which is most lamentable of all, while we have thus entangled ourselves, the foreigners have, by the leave of a few wealthy citizens, emptied our traps and fished with an innocent air in murky waters long enough to become rich and have obtained ius patronatus1 over a large part of our most valuable manufactures, while others have pocketed the money of their fellow citizens.
 What a wretched situation!